 The Roku does have one advantage with its Auto Low Latency Mode which minimizes lag for gaming.
 But for streaming movies and shows, there is no major difference in video fidelity between the two streamers.

-Roku devices are acclaimed for their simple, intuitive interface optimized for streaming.
+Roku devices are known for their simple, intuitive interface built for streaming.
 The home screen makes all installed streaming channels clearly visible and easy to launch.
 Compared to other options like Apple TV, many find Roku the most user-friendly.

 Comparatively, the Fire TV interface promotes Amazon Prime content first while making it a little harder to access other streaming apps.
 There is more navigating required compared to the straightforward Roku experience.

 The Roku remote is also preferred by many with its classic button layout vs the unique triangular Fire Stick remote.
-But Alexa voice functionality gives the Fire remote robust hands-free control.
+But Alexa voice functionality gives the Fire remote solid hands-free control.

 Both Roku and Fire TV grant access to all the major streaming platforms like Netflix, Hulu, Prime Video and more.
 But Roku edges out the competition with over 10,000 available channels on their Channel Store compared to Fire TV’s smaller selection.